 Rethinking the Salary Transparency Taboo & Compensation Philosophy

-Fifty-one percent of talent professionals say their organizations don’t share and are unlikely to start sharing salary ranges with employees, and many employers create a culture of salary secrecy, discouraging employees from having honest salary conversations with each other.
+Despite this, many employers still create a culture of salary secrecy, discouraging employees from having honest salary conversations with each other.
 Some argue that salary transparency is unwise because it creates toxicity, workplace drama, resentment and dissatisfaction.

 The impact of a well-defined and equitable compensation philosophy is tangible inside and outside of the organization: